Freed-Wu/ime.nvim/README.md

 ## Introduction

+### Multi-mode IME

 - Vim (include other editors who have a vim emulator) is mulit-mode editor:
   - insert mode
   - normal mode
   - ...
-- IME is also mulit-mode:
+- IME is also multi-mode mostly:
   - ASCII mode
   - CJKV mode
   - ...